hiroyasuakada/CycleGAN-PyTorch/README.md

 # CycleGAN-PyTorch

-A simplest PyTorch implementation of CycleGAN.
+The simplest PyTorch implementation of CycleGAN.

 # Requirements